Recipes & Formulasintermediateprofessional bakers and confectioners8 min read

 A fifth job — shortcrust pastry — is the inverse problem: there you want to suppress structure (gluten) and keep the paste short.

 Flour choice runs through all of them.
-Pound cake and genoise want a plain or soft, low-protein flour, never strong bread flour, or the crumb turns tough [c33].
-High-ratio and chiffon cakes need a true low-protein cake flour — Domson's Top Flight is a heat-treated cake flour at 7.8-9.2% protein, exactly this job [c4].
-See linked_products in data.json for the flour and fat to buy for each card.
+Pound cake and genoise want a plain or soft, low-protein flour, never strong bread flour, or the crumb turns tough.
+High-ratio and chiffon cakes need a true low-protein cake flour — Domson's Top Flight is a heat-treated cake flour at 7.8-9.2% protein, exactly this job.
+The catalogue flour and fat for each card are listed among the products at the end of this article.

 Genoise — the whole-egg foam sponge

 The genoise is the foundation foam cake: structure comes entirely from a warm-whisked whole-egg foam.
-The classic ratio is one egg to 30 g sugar and 30 g flour, so sugar equals flour and egg runs ~167% of flour, with the rule that sugar should not exceed egg ÷ 1.25 [c5].
-A genoise au beurre folds ~28% melted butter in last for flavour and keeping [c7].
-The card formula-genoise-sponge (total ~396%, worked at 300 g flour) builds it; warm the eggs and sugar to ~43°C, whip to the ribbon stage, fold the flour, then the warm butter, and bake at ~175-180°C (img-a8cp-genoise-ribbon, img-a8cp-genoise-crumb) [c8].
-King Arthur's tested genoise (6 eggs + 1 yolk, 149 g sugar, 90 g flour + cornstarch, 57 g butter, 350°F) is the same idea with an even lighter flour load [c6].
+The classic ratio is one egg to 30 g sugar and 30 g flour, so sugar equals flour and egg runs ~167% of flour, with the rule that sugar should not exceed egg ÷ 1.25.
+A genoise au beurre folds ~28% melted butter in last for flavour and keeping.
+The formula card below (total ~396%, worked at 300 g flour) builds it; warm the eggs and sugar to ~43°C, whip to the ribbon stage, fold the flour, then the warm butter, and bake at ~175-180°C — shown in the ribbon-stage and crumb photos below.
+King Arthur's tested genoise (6 eggs + 1 yolk, 149 g sugar, 90 g flour + cornstarch, 57 g butter, 350°F) is the same idea with an even lighter flour load.
 Genoise is built dry on purpose — it is meant to drink syrup.

 Creamed butter cake — pound cake and Victoria sponge

-The most teachable balanced cake is the pound cake / quatre-quarts: equal weights of flour, sugar, butter and egg — 1:1:1:1, each at 100% [c9].
+The most teachable balanced cake is the pound cake / quatre-quarts: equal weights of flour, sugar, butter and egg — 1:1:1:1, each at 100%.
 It satisfies the balance rules by definition (sugar = flour, fat = egg).
-Add ~3% baking powder, or use self-raising flour, and you have the lighter British Victoria sponge [c10][c11].
-The card formula-creamed-butter-cake (total ~404%, worked at 1000 g flour) uses the creaming method: beat softened butter and sugar pale and fluffy — that is where the lift comes from — add the eggs gradually to hold the emulsion, then fold in the flour (img-a8cp-creaming-method) [c13].
-Bake a Victoria sponge at ~180-190°C for 20-25 minutes, sandwich it with jam and cream (img-a8cp-victoria-sponge), and keep the cream refrigerated [c32].
-Butter here is Polmlek Unsalted Butter 82% (min 82% fat, ~16% water) [c14]; production bakeries swap in cake margarine.
+Add ~3% baking powder, or use self-raising flour, and you have the lighter British Victoria sponge.
+The formula card below (total ~404%, worked at 1000 g flour) uses the creaming method: beat softened butter and sugar pale and fluffy — that is where the lift comes from — add the eggs gradually to hold the emulsion, then fold in the flour — shown in the creaming-method figure below.
+Bake a Victoria sponge at ~180-190°C for 20-25 minutes, sandwich it with jam and cream (pictured below), and keep the cream refrigerated.
+Butter here is Polmlek Unsalted Butter 82% (min 82% fat, ~16% water); production bakeries swap in cake margarine.

 High-ratio cake — sugar above flour

-The commercial bakery's layer cake carries more sugar than flour and more liquid than sugar, for a fine, very moist, long-keeping crumb [c3].
-The worked card formula-high-ratio-cake follows Baking Sense's vanilla layer — flour 100, sugar 133, fat 116, egg 73, total liquid 133 [c16] — at a total of ~487%.
+The commercial bakery's layer cake carries more sugar than flour and more liquid than sugar, for a fine, very moist, long-keeping crumb.
+The worked formula card below follows Baking Sense's vanilla layer — flour 100, sugar 133, fat 116, egg 73, total liquid 133 — at a total of ~487%.
 That batter only holds because three things line up at once: low-protein cake flour, extra liquid, and an emulsified high-ratio shortening.
-Domson's High Ratio Vegetable Shortening carries a distilled-monoglyceride emulsifier (E471) and a 44°C slip point precisely so the fat disperses and binds the water [c17].
-Mix it by the two-stage (blending) method — blend the dry ingredients, shortening and part of the liquid to a paste, then add the eggs and the rest of the liquid — and the batter pours (img-a8cp-high-ratio-twostage) [c18].
-Do not try it with butter and bread flour; it will collapse [c3].
+Domson's High Ratio Vegetable Shortening carries a distilled-monoglyceride emulsifier (E471) and a 44°C slip point precisely so the fat disperses and binds the water.
+Mix it by the two-stage (blending) method — blend the dry ingredients, shortening and part of the liquid to a paste, then add the eggs and the rest of the liquid — and the batter pours — shown in the two-stage mixing figure below.
+Do not try it with butter and bread flour; it will collapse.

 For a chocolate version of any butter or high-ratio cake, replace 10-25% of the flour with cocoa.
-Domson's Dark Dutch Cocoa GT78 is alkalised to pH 7.3-7.7 [c27], so it is pH-neutral and pairs with baking powder; a natural (acidic, pH 5-6) cocoa would instead pair with baking soda [c28].
+Domson's Dark Dutch Cocoa GT78 is alkalised to pH 7.3-7.7, so it is pH-neutral and pairs with baking powder; a natural (acidic, pH 5-6) cocoa would instead pair with baking soda .
 Getting that pairing wrong is a classic cause of a flat, soapy-tasting chocolate cake.

 Chiffon — the oil foam

 Chiffon is the lightest cake that is still genuinely moist.
-It marries an oil-and-yolk batter with a stiff egg-white meringue, leavened by both the foam and baking powder [c19].
-Because the fat is liquid oil, the crumb stays soft even straight from the fridge — chiffon's advantage over butter cakes, which firm up cold [c21].
-The card formula-chiffon-cake (total ~458%, worked at 200 g cake flour) uses the BAKERpedia midpoints: sugar 70%, oil 55%, yolk 55%, water 60%, whites 108%, baking powder 4.5%, cream of tartar 0.5% [c19].
-Make the batter, whip the whites to a firm-but-not-dry peak, fold, and bake in an ungreased tube pan so the batter can climb; cool it upside-down so it does not collapse (img-a8cp-chiffon-process, img-a8cp-chiffon-slice) [c20].
+It marries an oil-and-yolk batter with a stiff egg-white meringue, leavened by both the foam and baking powder.
+Because the fat is liquid oil, the crumb stays soft even straight from the fridge — chiffon's advantage over butter cakes, which firm up cold.
+The formula card below (total ~458%, worked at 200 g cake flour) uses the BAKERpedia midpoints: sugar 70%, oil 55%, yolk 55%, water 60%, whites 108%, baking powder 4.5%, cream of tartar 0.5%.
+Make the batter, whip the whites to a firm-but-not-dry peak, fold, and bake in an ungreased tube pan so the batter can climb; cool it upside-down so it does not collapse — shown in the process and slice photos below .

 Shortcrust pastry — the short-paste family

 Pastry inverts the cake problem: here you want to limit gluten so the crust eats short, not chewy.
-The card formula-shortcrust-pates is built on the King Arthur pâte sucrée (flour 100, butter ~63, sugar ~28, yolk ~10, water ~3; total ~205%, worked at 500 g flour) and blind-baked at 190°C [c23].
-Its relatives shift the same three ingredients (img-a8cp-shortcrust-pates, and the short-paste table):
+The formula card below is built on the King Arthur pâte sucrée (flour 100, butter ~63, sugar ~28, yolk ~10, water ~3; total ~205%, worked at 500 g flour) and blind-baked at 190°C. Its relatives shift the same three ingredients (see the diagram and short-paste table below):

-Keep the water low and the butter cool, mix only to clumps, and rest the dough chilled, or the crust shrinks and toughens [c22][c23].
-Blind-bake with weights, then finish uncovered, and egg-wash the warm shell before a wet filling (img-a8cp-pate-sucree-tart).
+Keep the water low and the butter cool, mix only to clumps, and rest the dough chilled, or the crust shrinks and toughens.
+Blind-bake with weights, then finish uncovered, and egg-wash the warm shell before a wet filling — pictured below.

 Complete mixes — the production shortcut

 When consistency matters more than from-scratch craft, a complete mix carries the flour, starch, sugar, raising agents and emulsifiers; the baker just adds egg, fat and/or water.
-The card formula-complete-mixes gives two first-party Zeelandia application recipes in baker's percentage against the mix: Sponge Mix Classic (mix 1000 : egg 500 : water 200; whisk 6-8 min; bake 180°C 30-40 min) [c25] and Sandia pound-cake mix (mix 1000 : oil/margarine 460 : egg 460; mix 4-5 min; bake 180°C 50 min) [c26].
-One catalogue caution: the product labelled "Butter Cake Mix" is actually a yeast-raised cake mix on its datasheet, not a creamed butter cake — a likely title mismatch [c34].
+The formula card below gives two first-party Zeelandia application recipes in baker's percentage against the mix: Sponge Mix Classic (mix 1000: egg 500: water 200; whisk 6-8 min; bake 180°C 30-40 min) and Sandia pound-cake mix (mix 1000: oil/margarine 460: egg 460; mix 4-5 min; bake 180°C 50 min).
+One catalogue caution: the product labelled "Butter Cake Mix" is actually a yeast-raised cake mix on its datasheet, not a creamed butter cake — a likely title mismatch.

 Knowing when it is baked

-Skewer tests are fine, but a thermometer is surer: most cakes are done at an internal 93-99°C (200-210°F) — sponges around 96-99°C, a dense pound cake right up to ~99°C [c29].
-Because every batter here contains raw egg, baking fully to that range is also the food-safety control [c32].
+Skewer tests are fine, but a thermometer is surer: most cakes are done at an internal 93-99°C (200-210°F) — sponges around 96-99°C, a dense pound cake right up to ~99°C. Because every batter here contains raw egg, baking fully to that range is also the food-safety control.

 Buying the ingredients

-Every card maps to catalogue products (see linked_products in data.json and the flour/fat selection table): Domson Top Flight Cake Flour for sponge, high-ratio and chiffon; Domson Plain / Self-Raising Flour and Golden Jewel Pastry Flour for butter cakes and pastry; Kent Caster Sugar and Icing Sugar CP; Polmlek Unsalted Butter 82%, Ajax Cake Margarine, Cardowan High Ratio Vegetable Shortening and Olympic Sunflower Oil for the fats; Liquid Egg Eifix and Egg White Powder for egg; Baking Powder and JAR Dark Dutch Cocoa; and Zeelandia Sponge Mix Classic and Sandia for the complete-mix route.
+Every card maps to catalogue products (see the products at the end of this article and the flour/fat selection table below): Domson Top Flight Cake Flour for sponge, high-ratio and chiffon; Domson Plain / Self-Raising Flour and Golden Jewel Pastry Flour for butter cakes and pastry; Kent Caster Sugar and Icing Sugar CP; Polmlek Unsalted Butter 82%, Ajax Cake Margarine, Cardowan High Ratio Vegetable Shortening and Olympic Sunflower Oil for the fats; Liquid Egg Eifix and Egg White Powder for egg; Baking Powder and JAR Dark Dutch Cocoa; and Zeelandia Sponge Mix Classic and Sandia for the complete-mix route.

-Food-safety note (human review): all the cakes here contain raw egg in the batter — bake to an internal 93-99°C [c29][c32]; raw flour is not ready-to-eat and every flour/mix declares gluten [c31]; butter and cream/custard fillings are perishable dairy — keep refrigerated and within shelf life [c14]; the high-ratio layer cake uses 60% milk as a batter ingredientmilk is an allergen in that formula regardless of any filling [c16][c31]; the almond pâte sucrée variant (RecipeTin) contains almond mealtree nuts must be declared [c24]; the Zeelandia mixes carry wheat and milk and may contain rye, barley, oat, egg, soya and sesame [c31]; Dutch cocoa GT78 pack-size allergen split: the 25 kg pack is gluten-free, but the 6×5 kg pack may contain gluten — both sizes carry a soya cross-contamination warning [c27].
+Food-safety note: all the cakes here contain raw egg in the batter — bake to an internal 93-99°C; raw flour is not ready-to-eat and every flour/mix declares gluten; butter and cream/custard fillings are perishable dairy — keep refrigerated and within shelf life; the high-ratio layer cake uses 60% milk as a batter ingredientmilk is an allergen in that formula regardless of any filling; the almond pâte sucrée variant (RecipeTin) contains almond mealtree nuts must be declared; the Zeelandia mixes carry wheat and milk and may contain rye, barley, oat, egg, soya and sesame ; Dutch cocoa GT78 pack-size allergen split: the 25 kg pack is gluten-free, but the 6×5 kg pack may contain gluten — both sizes carry a soya cross-contamination warning.

 Classic genoise (whole-egg foam sponge) — baker's percentage

 The foundation foam cake: structure comes entirely from a whipped whole-egg foam, not from chemical leavening or creamed fat.
-The classic ratio is one whole egg to 30 g sugar and 30 g flour, so sugar equals flour and the egg dwarfs both [c5].
+The classic ratio is one whole egg to 30 g sugar and 30 g flour, so sugar equals flour and the egg dwarfs both.
 A genoise au beurre folds in a little melted butter for flavour and keeping; omit it for a leaner biscuit.
-Use a soft, low-protein flour such as Top Flight cake flour so the delicate foam is not toughened [c4][c33].
-King Arthur's tested genoise uses an even lighter flour load (90 g flour + cornstarch for 6 eggs) baked at 350°F/175°C [c6].
+Use a soft, low-protein flour such as Top Flight cake flour so the delicate foam is not toughened.
+King Arthur's tested genoise uses an even lighter flour load (90 g flour + cornstarch for 6 eggs) baked at 350°F/175°C.

 IngredientBaker's %Weight